You hear the term 'content is king' a lot. But what does it mean?

 Before you rush off to get creating, I want to share something that is also hugely important.

 Produce as much content as you can commit to, consistently.

-Don’t get all gung-ho and say, man, I’m going to write an article every day, and tweet seventeen times a day.
+Don't get all gung-ho and say, man, I will write an article every day, and tweet seventeen times a day.
 Then after a week, give up.